 Things to consider before choosing horse blankets

 It’s necessary to take into account qualitative criteria to make the right choice of blanket for your horse.
 From the type, material, grammage, durability, and others, here are some features/criteria to watch out for.

 Type: The main horse blankets

 There are a large number of models of horse blankets.
 Unlike shirts, they are designed to provide optimal protection with a higher grammage.
 In other words, they are heavier and keep warmer.

 The waterproof cover: Waterproof turnout horse blankets are used mainly in the fall or winter.
 These outdoor blankets are sometimes used in the spring when the horse is shorn, which makes it sensitive to bad weather.
 All the models in our review of the best winter turnout blankets for horses are waterproof except for the Derby Originals Water Repellant Stable Blanket,which is partially waterproof or just water-resistant.

 The outdoor or turnout cover: The outdoor cover is intended for horses living in the meadow.
+Another protective accessory for horses is a fly mask; read our in-detail review on the best fly masks for horses now!
 It’s also suitable for horses leaving the box into the paddock or the meadow, especially if their fur is short.
 These are meant to be used in very cold or freezing weather.
 It is generally thick to provide optimal protection against the cold.
 Most models are waterproof, providing additional protection against rain.

 Full coverage blankets: This outdoor cover model includes a neck cover, which can be removable or detachable.
 It is intended for horses living at altitude, in cold regions, or for those particularly sensitive or recovering from illness.